Ultra Unification: Acknowledgements and Bibliography

 \section{Acknowledgements and Bibliography}

 JW thanks the participants of Quantum Matter in Mathematics and Physics program at Harvard University CMSA for the enlightening atmosphere.
-Part of this work had been presented at Higher Structures and Field Theory at Erwin Schr\"odinger Institute in Wien (August 4, 2020) \cite{ESIJWUltraUnification}, and at Harvard University Particle Physics Lunch (November 30, 2020) and String Lunch (December 4, 2020).
-JW appreciates the mental support from Shing-Tung Yau.\footnote{Instead of writing or drawing an image of the author's mental feelings, a piece of Johann Sebastian Bach's music ``The Goldberg Variations, BWV 988 (1861)'' (e.g., Variatio 25. a 2 Clav.: Adagio) may illuminate this well.} This work is supported by NSF Grant DMS-1607871 ``Analysis, Geometry and Mathematical Physics'' and Center for Mathematical Sciences and Applications at Harvard University.
+Part of this work had been presented at Higher Structures and Field Theory at Erwin Schr\"odinger Institute in Wien (August 4, 2020) \cite{ESIJWUltraUnification}, and at Harvard University Particle Physics Lunch seminar (November 30, 2020) and String Lunch seminar (December 4, 2020).
+JW thanks the valuable feedbacks from the seminar participants.\footnote{Instead of writing or drawing an image of the author's mental feelings, a piece of Johann Sebastian Bach's music ``The Goldberg Variations, BWV 988 (1861)'' (e.g., Variatio 25. a 2 Clav.: Adagio) may illuminate this well.} This work is supported by NSF Grant DMS-1607871 ``Analysis, Geometry and Mathematical Physics'' and Center for Mathematical Sciences and Applications at Harvard University.